On Graphical Models via Univariate Exponential Family Distributions: Statistical Guarantees on Learning Graphical Model Structures

 \subsection{Statement of the Sparsistency Result}

-Armed with the conditions above, we can show that the random vectors $X$ following the GLM graphical model distribution in \eqref{EqnJointGLM} are suitably well-behaved: \begin{proposition} Suppose $X$ is a random vector with the distribution specified in \eqref{EqnJointGLM}.
-Then, for $\delta \le \min\{2\ConstVar/3,\ConstHess+\ConstVar\}$, and some constant $c > 0$,
+Armed with the conditions above, we can show that the random vector $X$ following a exponential family MRF distribution in \eqref{EqnJointGLM} is suitably well-behaved: \begin{proposition} Suppose $X$ is a random vector with the distribution specified in \eqref{EqnJointGLM}.
+Then, for $\forall r \in V$,

+where $\delta \le \min\{2\ConstVar/3,\ConstHess+\ConstVar\}$, and $c$ is a positive constant. \end{proposition} We recall the notation that the superscript indicates the sample and the subscript indicates the node; so that $X^{(i)}$ is the i-th sample, while $X_s^{(i)}$ is the $s$-th variable/node of this random vector.